-Lauren Cook Jackson is counsel in the Washington D.C. office of Gibson, Dunn & Crutcher.
-She practices in the firm’s Financial Institutions, Securities Regulation and Corporate Governance, Securities Enforcement and Investment Funds practice groups.
+Lauren Cook Jackson is counsel in the Washington, D.C. office of Gibson, Dunn & Crutcher, where she advises financial services firms on regulatory, compliance, and enforcement matters.
+She practices across the firm's Financial Institutions, Global Financial Regulatory, Fintech and Digital Assets, Securities Regulation and Corporate Governance, Securities Enforcement, White Collar Defense and Investigations, and Investment Funds practice groups.

 Ms. Jackson graduated from the University of North Carolina at Chapel Hill in 2000 and received her law degree magna cum laude from the University of Richmond School of Law in 2008.
 She is admitted to practice in the District of Columbia and North Carolina.